 One of the most authentic ways to build a backlink is to guest post on someone else’s blog and earn a link back to your website in the byline or add some relevant contextual links to your website throughout the piece of content.
 When you guest post on someone else’s website you’re able to showcase your expertise in front of a new audience and control which pieces of your own context you link out to.
 It’s also a mutually beneficial relationship for you and the website host as you provide them with valuable content and they provide you with a quality backlink.

-Securing guest posting assignments isn’t always easy and you’ll likely have to start small and build a portfolio before you earn guest posts on larger blogs.
-Your best strategy is to be persistent, polite, eager, and let website hosts know what value you have to offer.
+Securing guest post assignments isn’t always easy and you’ll likely have to start small and build a portfolio before you earn guest posts on larger blogs.
+Your best strategy is to be persistent, polite, eager, and let the website hosts know what value you have to offer.
 Always lead with what value you have to offer them, not with what you’re hoping to get out of it as they’ll be much more receptive to your guest posting pitch if they see that you genuinely have value to give and want to share it with their audience.

 If you plan to reach out to other websites to guest post for them make sure your own site has valuable content already published on it so they have some way to gauge whether you’d be a good fit for their audience or not.
 Make sure your website looks professional and like you would fit into their niche market.
 Don’t forget to peruse their website and see if they have any guest post requirements or any particulars your guest post would need to meet such as a specific word count or formatting.
-You want to give them every opportunity to say yes to your guest post offer so make sure you’re prepared with valuable content, a prepared post that meets their requirements, a relevant niche and a professional looking website.

 If you have a certain product you’d like to promote to an audience, getting a blogger, influencer or another website to publish a review of your product is a valuable way to not only have your product featured in front of an audience that’s relevant to your niche, but a great way to get a contextual backlink as well.